How To Pack A For A Week Backpacking Trip

 Carrying an emergency whistle is a simple yet effective way to signal for help in case of an emergency.
 Whistles are lightweight, compact, and can be heard from a distance.
 Three short blasts on a whistle is a recognized distress signal.
 Keep your whistle easily accessible, preferably attached to your backpack or clothing.

-See also What Should I Pack For A Week's Trip
+See also How To Pack For A 4-5 Days Backpacking Trip

 Headlamp or Flashlight